myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/notification/getUnreadCount.md

 ## #main

-Get the count of unread notifications.
+Count the number of unread notifications for the requesting account.
+Requires auth.

 ### Input